karencfisher/simple-chat/readme.md

 <h2>Installation</h2>
 </span>

-As a development project, 'installation' consists of pulling down the source code and install the required dependencies.
-That is best done with a Python virtual environment, so as to not possibly conflicting with other Python packages alread on one's system globally.
+As a development project, 'installation' consists of pulling down the source code and installing the required dependencies.
+That is best done within a Python virtual environment, so as to not possibly conflicting with other Python packages alread on one's system globally.
 This is the recommended practice for any such project.

 Use at your risk. ;) And if you do dare ;), and encounter any issue/bug/suggestion, feel free to open an issue.
 I'd appreciate the feedback.

 1) Clone this repository, and change to the new directory.
-(You will need to have LFS installed.)
+(You will need to have git and LFS installed.)

 ```
 >>> git clone https://github.com/karencfisher/simple-chat.git